swisstackle/updatescripts/README.md

 Wait until task finished

-If one or more programs have not been uninstalled, double if the file paths in `all.bat` exist, in case something has changed.
+If one or more programs have not been uninstalled, double check if the file paths in `all.bat` exist, in case something has changed.

 ## Thawn
 Select all computers and thawn them to get ready for installation.